Cerchie/confluent-connector-github-demo/README.md

 On your cluster page, click 'Create cluster on my own' or 'Create cluster'.

 In the navbar on the left, select 'Connectors'.
-Search the connectors for "GitHub". _There will two results.
+Search the connectors for "GitHub". _There will be two results.
 Select the one with the GitHub logo present._

 Generate the API key and download as prompted.
 You'll then be prompted to enter these two values: